Colmar in Winter: 17 Fairytale & Festive Things to Do

 Mid-Range: Mercure Colmar Centre Unterlinden

-There’s a daily breakfast available, a bar with Alsatian wines called Les Cepages, and you can also use their sauna.
+There’s a daily breakfast available and a bar with Alsatian wines called Les Cepages, plus you can also use their sauna when you want to warm up!

 Budget: Hôtel Turenne